VM-137/ETL-PIPELINE-AIRFLOW/README.md

 # ETL Pipeline with Apache Airflow

-This repository contains a data engineering project that demonstrates how to build an ETL pipeline using Apache Airflow.
+This repository contains a simple data engineering project that demonstrates how to build an ETL pipeline using Apache Airflow.
 The project processes road traffic data from various toll plazas, consolidating data from different formats into a single, transformed CSV file.

 ## Project Overview